-The best thing about this theme day is that regardless of one’s age, its real name stays the same: “Eat a Bunch of Food From all Over the World Day.”
+The best thing about this theme day is that regardless of one’s age, its real name stays the same: “Eat a Bunch of Food From All Over the World Day.”

 Just kidding!
 But really, the old adage reigns true: The path to a person’s heart is through their stomach.
 And the path from their heart to their brain is, well, through a series of muscle tissue and veins, probably scattered by a few bones and some other gross things.

 But the point is, kids love food.
 Like, they really love food.
-If you want to pique a kid’s interest about things like history, geography, cartography, culture, and other maybe-not-so-appealing topics, throw some new and interesting food on a plate and let the lessons begin.
+If you want to pique a kid’s interest in things like history, geography, cartography, culture, and other maybe-not-so-appealing topics, throw some new and interesting food on a plate and let the lessons begin.

 World Heritage Day is also a great way to get your students to learn more about tolerance, cultural appreciation, different types of worldviews, and most importantly, one another.